Twalord/PykeBot/README.md

 This bot collects information about upcoming League of Legends tournaments from the websites battlefy, ESL and challangermode.

-At the moment only a prototype for battly is available
+At the moment only a prototype for battelfy is available

 ## Installation